KyleAMathews/typefaces/packages/yanone-kaffeesatz/README.md

 support for importing weight, style, or language subsets.
 >
->To start using Fontsource, replace in your package.json any instances of "typeface-yanone-kaffeesatz" with "fontsource-yanone-kaffeesatz"
+>To start using Fontsource, replace in your package.json any instances of "typeface-yanone-kaffeesatz" with "fontsource-yanone-kaffeesatz".
 >
-> Then change imports from "import 'typeface-yanone-kaffeesatz'" to "import 'fontsource-yanone-kaffeesatz/latin.css'"
+> Then change imports from "import 'typeface-yanone-kaffeesatz'" to "import 'fontsource-yanone-kaffeesatz/latin.css'".
 >
 >Typeface packages will continue working indefinitely so no immediate
 >changes are necessary.